well-typed/hs-bindgen/manual/LowLevel/Usage/05-ParsingSelectingAndProgramSlicing.md

 - `--parse-from-main-header-dirs`: Parse declarations in main headers and transitively included headers from sub-directories of main headers (default).
-- `--parse-by-header-path PCRE` and `--parse-except-by-header-path PCRE`: Parse or exclude declarations in headers with paths matching the regular expression `PCRE`, respectively.
+- `--parse-by-header-path PCRE` and `--parse-except-by-header-path PCRE`: Parse or do not attempt to parse declarations in headers with paths matching the regular expression `PCRE`, respectively.

 Also the `hs-bindgen` library and the Template Haskell interface allow direct specification of the parse predicate using the data type `ParsePredicate`.